 Get dressed up.
 Make something delicious for dinner.
 Put on some upbeat music.
 A “party of one” is the perfect guest list.

-Continue your journey toward sobriety at Beachside Rehab in Fort Pierce, Florida.
+Continue your journey toward sobriety at Beachside Rehab in West Palm Beach, Florida.
 We offer inpatient and outpatient detox, drug and alcohol rehab, and holistic recovery as needed.
 Call 866-349-1770 to speak with one of our trained admissions counselors.